For tips, extra details, and related products, click item images or names.

 Lead is popular in manufacturing because its softness makes it easy to cast in a mold.
-Most base-metal beads, charms and findings available on the market today (including ours) contain small amounts of lead.
-As a rule of thumb, if a cast item isn't certified "lead free," it probably contains some lead.
+Most cheap base-metal beads, charms and findings available on the market today contain small amounts of lead.
+As a rule of thumb, if a cast item isn't certified "lead free," or if the price seems too good to be true, it probably contains some lead.

 These items can and often do still comply with strict laws, though!
 Many cast and other base-metal components comply with California's lead-in-adult-jewelry law by maintaining a low percentage of lead by weight.
 With acceptably low amounts of lead by weight, they fit in California's

 Class 2 (suitable).
 Why?
 Although there are good reasons to avoid ingesting lead, most adults don't chew on or swallow their jewelry, and simply touching items with small amounts of lead does not cause the problems that eating a lead bead causes.
 (You wouldn't eat your socks or deodorant either, but most of us wear them all day, every day!)

 The following elements and alloys (mixtures of elements that create a metal) are either lead free or have a very low lead content because, by definition, they are comprised of metals other than lead:

 Titanium: 99.9% pure titanium.
 This is an element on the periodic table (Ti), just like pure gold.
 It may contain some slight impurities, but not in significantly measurable amounts.
 Shop Titanium Earring Findings